 HRT can help reduce these effects by slowing the rate of bone and muscle loss.
 Other options include Selective Estrogen Receptor Modulators (SERMs) and bisphosphonates, which help preserve bone density.

-Supplements for Bone Health
+Supplements for bone health

 Certain supplements support bone health, particularly when used alongside HRT or other treatments: